 - Students are required to have earned a cumulative GPA of a 2.5 or higher.
-GPA is calculated off of all schools attended. - Students must submit SAT and ACT scores - Two letters of professional reference - Professional admissions interview - On-site written essay - · Eight observation hours in the occupational therapy field - SAT or ACT scores are not required, but are preferred - OTA core courses must be taken at Central Penn College.
+GPA is calculated off of all schools attended. - Two letters of professional reference - Professional admissions interview - On-site written essay - Eight observation hours in the occupational therapy field - SAT or ACT scores are not required, but are preferred for transfer students - OTA core courses must be taken at Central Penn College.
 There will be no transfer credits accepted for OTA courses.